harcokuppens/continuous_publishing/source/index.rst

    contain the root `toctree` directive.

 ==========================================================================
-Continuous Publishing (CP) with Sphinx and GitHub Actions and GitHub Pages
+Continuous Publishing (CP) with Sphinx, GitHub Actions and GitHub Pages
 ==========================================================================

 ..
 BUG: above heading MUST be included otherwise the first section will be ommited from the PDF.